 ● loisandison.com

 A prolific artist based in Toronto, Lois’ works are manifested in print, photo and video, and sculpture and installation.
 Type and letter forms appear frequently in her practice, and their (re)recombination through illumination and clever custom mechanics opens up new ways of thinking about language and meaning.
 Lois is represented by Olga Korper Gallery (Toronto) and Art Mûr, (Montreal), and an Associate Professor in the Fine Arts Department of the University of Waterloo.
+Lois is a special guest co-presented by InterAccess.

 ● Michèle Champagne